AzisabaNetwork/AzisabaGift/README.md

 ## Why not use [Exposed](https://github.com/JetBrains/Exposed) API?

-Exposed requires kotlin-reflect and its makes Kotlin not able to `relocate`.
+Exposed requires kotlin-reflect, and it makes Kotlin not able to use `relocate`.